-Notably, compared to GPT-3.5, GPT-3 provided more negative associations and fewer positive associations for STEM disciplines such as math and physics, but also for school and teacher.
-In all these cases, the semantic frames produced by GPT-3.5 featured more unique associations compared to GPT-3, leading to semantically richer neighborhoods (e.g., the semantic frame of math featured associations with several aspects of domain knowledge in GPT-3.5 but not in GPT-3).
-Hence, richer and more complex semantic representations for GPT-3.5 might depend on the more advanced level of sophistication achieved by its architecture, at least when compared to its predecessor GPT-3.
-This observation is further supported if we consider the performance provided by GPT-4, which was associated with more domain-knowledge concepts compared to previous LLMs.
-Noticeably, not only was the semantic frame for math richer in GPT-4 compared to semantic frames from other LLMs, but GPT-4 also overcame negative math attitudes by displaying more neutral and positive associations for that category.
-This makes the overall valence connotation for math in GPT-4 much closer to the positive levels observed among STEM experts and very different from the overwhelmingly negative, displeasing attitudes observed in high-school students [27].
-In general, in GPT-4, the negative connotations for math, physics, and school that were present in GPT-3.5 and GPT-3 seemed to be drastically diminished, probably due to a combination of effects, e.g., a set of richer and more complex training resources selected by human intervention during the training phase to minimize bias, or a more sophisticated model parameterization, in which human intervention might filter our biases [1].
-Either phenomenon would consequently cause GPT-4 to have weaker manifestations of the biases encoded in previous instances of the model, i.e., GPT-4 might be mirroring different bias levels when compared to GPT-3 and GPT-3.5.
-This reduction in bias could also be related to the use of reinforcement learning with human feedback (RLHF) fine-tuning that GPT-4 authors claim could reduce undesirable/overly cautious responses when unsafe/safe inputs are given by users [1], thus leading to improved neutrality in GPT-4 responses even when prompts are not neutral.
-This lets us know more directly that the need for appropriate behavior in LLM outputs is central to the interests of the authors of GPT-4 regarding expressions of neutrality and objectivity.
+Notably, compared to ChatGPT, GPT-3 provided more negative associations and fewer positive associations for STEM disciplines like math and physics but also for school and teacher.
+In all these cases, the semantic frames produced by ChatGPT featured more unique associations compared to GPT-3, leading to semantically richer neighborhoods (e.g. the semantic frame of math featured associations with several aspects of domain knowledge in ChatGPT but not in GPT-3).
+Hence, richer and more complex semantic representations for ChatGPT might depend on the more advanced level of sophistication achieved by its architecture, at least when compared to its predecessor GPT-3.
+This observation is further supported if we consider the performance provided by GPT-4. which was associated with more domain-knowledge concepts compared to previous LLMs.
+Noticeably, not only was the semantic frame for math richer in GPT-4 compared to semantic frames from other LLMs, GPT-4 also overcame negative math attitudes by displaying more neutral and positive associations for that category.
+This makes the overall valence connotation for math in GPT-4 much closer to the positive levels observed among STEM experts and very different from the overwhelmingly negative, displeasing attitudes observed in high school students [65].
+In general, in GPT-4 the negative connotations for math, physics, and school that were present in ChatGPT and GPT-3 seemed to appear drastically diminished, probably due to a combination of effects, e.g. a set of richer and more complex training resources selected by human intervention during the training phase to minimize bias, or a more sophisticated model parameterization, in which human intervention might filter our biases [50].
+Either phenomena would consequently cause GPT-4 to have weaker manifestations of the biases encoded in previous instances of the model, i.e. GPT-4 might be mirroring different bias levels when compared to GPT-3 and ChatGPT.
 Intriguingly, there might also be a third phenomenon at play: the increased model complexity of GPT-4 might either make the model more "aware" of negative biases, or change the way it "relates" to math itself, leading to bias reduction in either case.
-Spreading awareness about math anxiety is a key first step to reducing it, mainly because acknowledging its potential psycho-social impacts could reduce the spread of negative attitudes towards math among peers, teachers, and family members [25].
-Recent psychological investigations of math anxiety among humans found reduced levels of math anxiety in students with stronger self-math overlap [58], i.e., a psychological construct expressing the extent to which an individual integrates math into their sense of self.
+Spreading awareness about math anxiety is a key first step to reducing it, mainly because acknowledging its potential psycho-social impacts could reduce the spread of negative attitudes towards math among peers, teachers, and family members [64].
+Recent psychological investigations of math anxiety among humans found reduced levels of math anxiety in students with stronger self-math overlap [48], i.e. a psychological construct expressing the extent to which an individual integrates math into their sense of self.
 Analogously to humans, GPT-4 might thus have an increased awareness of the biases related to math anxiety or a stronger self-math overlap, which would both explain the reduced levels of math-related biases observed in its semantic frames.
 Alas, in absence of more detailed information about the training material, filtering process, and architecture, we cannot narrow down the specific mechanisms for explaining the patterns observed here, but rather call for future research investigating these aspects in more detail.